Certificate in Supporting Teaching & Learning (TA)

 If you are interested in a career supporting children in a school environment, this Level 2 Certificate in Supporting Teaching and Learning offers an engaging programme that puts you on exactly the right track.

 The programme has been designed to support your learning and help you discover and evaluate your natural abilities and skills in the classroom.
 It includes marked ‘knowledge’ units as well as ‘competency’ based units to reflect your role in supporting pupils’ learning.
 Studying this programme can lead to classroom roles that directly support teaching and learning, such as teaching assistant and learning support assistant.

-The study programme is made up of ten mandatory units plus one additional optional unit, combining both knowledge and competency.
-It relates directly to the National Occupational Standards (NOS) in supporting teaching and learning in schools.
+The study programme is made up of 11 units, combining both knowledge and competency and relates directly to the National Occupational Standards (NOS) in supporting teaching and learning in schools.

 – Understanding schools and colleges as organisations